 This menu is for Evertz personnel only.
 You may be requested to access and execute options within this menu when seeking technical support from Evertz.
 Guidance will be given should this be required.

-Before it is possible to configure the card via VLPro it is first necessary to configure the initial basic network settings via the serial cable.
-See section 2.3.
+Before is it possible to configure the card via VLPro it is first necessary to configure the initial basic network settings via the serial cable, this is covered in the next section.